inferless/inferless_tutorials/code_generation/CodeLlama-34B/README.md

 # Tutorial - Deploying Codellama - 34b with vLLM-GPTQ

-Check out [this](#https://app.gitbook.com/o/n3Et76kSUOGbJXGsk4wi/s/TQT9sHvr0xDP8wI4nT8O/) tutorial which will guides you through the process of deploying a CodeLlama-Python-34B GPTQ model using Inferless.
+Check out [this tutorial](https://app.gitbook.com/o/n3Et76kSUOGbJXGsk4wi/s/TQT9sHvr0xDP8wI4nT8O/) which will guides you through the process of deploying a CodeLlama-Python-34B GPTQ model using Inferless.

 ## TL;DR - Deploying CodeLlama-Python-34B with Inferless:

-- Deployment of GPTQ, 4-bit quantized CodeLlama-Python-34B model.
+- Deployment of GPTQ, 4-bit quantized CodeLlama-Python-34B model using [vLLM](https://github.com/chu-tianxiang/vllm-gptq).
 - Experimented with various inference libraries like HuggingFace Transformer Pipeline, AutoGPTQ, Text Generation Inference,vLLM favoring vLLM for best latency and token rate.
 - By using the vLLM with GPTQ 4bit quantized model, you can expect an average lowest latency of 3.51 sec and average token generation rate of 58.40/sec.
 This setup has an average cold start time of 21.8 sec.
 - Dependencies defined in config.yaml using vLLM.